Welcome

 The Heron II

-The House of Lords clarified that, in contract, the loss must be a "serious possibility" or "not unlikely" to result from the breach.
-This is a stricter test than in tort law.
+The House of Lords clarified that, in contract, the loss must be a “serious possibility” or “not unlikely” to result from the breach.
+That is a stricter test than in tort.
+If a carrier knows the cargo will be sold promptly on arrival, a modest market price movement loss caused by delay can be recoverable because such movements are “not unlikely” in commodity markets.

 Parsons v Uttley Ingham